maciejsmolinski/learnings/react.md

 ## Techniques

-* React — Pass Multiple Children to a React Component with Slots https://daveceddia.com/pluggable-slots-in-react-components/
+* Pass Multiple Children to a React Component with Slots https://daveceddia.com/pluggable-slots-in-react-components/